-I joined the Department of Politics and Society as Lecturer in Sociology in August 2017.
-I have a DPhil in Sociology from the University of Sussex, and an MA in Social History and a PG Certificate in Sociology from the University of Essex.
-Prior to coming to Winchester, I worked at the University of Sussex, Imperial College London, and Policy Studies Institute.
-I am also a Research Fellow at the University of Tokyo.
+Ritsuko is Senior Lecturer in Sociology.
+She joined the Univerity in August 2017.
+She has a DPhil in Sociology from the University of Sussex, and an MA in Social History from the University of Essex.
+Prior to coming to Winchester, she worked at the University of Sussex, Imperial College London, and Policy Studies Institute.
+She is also Research Fellow at the University of Tokyo, Japan.